 Welcome to Nicola Cameron Writes!
-I’m your hostess Nic — make yourself at home and enjoy some naughty erotic fiction with chewy plot-filled centers, and all the bon mots you can handle.
-And if you see one or, er, five cats, just ignore them — they like to think they run the place.
+I’m your hostess Nic — make yourself at home and enjoy a wide variety of romance stories (primarily SF, fantasy, and paranormal, but I do write the occasional contemporary and historical) with chewy plot-filled centers, and all the bon mots you can handle.
+Oh, and if you see one or, er, five cats, just ignore them — they like to think they run the place.

 Rory MacLellan, AKA the Highlander, may be the most successful interstellar art thief in the Known Worlds, but he still has a conscience.
 So when he runs into a suicidal museum worker during his latest job, he has no choice but to stun the man and rescue him from certain death.

 Dr. Dmitri Grigoryev was an up-and-coming exoarchaeologist until a disastrous dig left his career in tatters.
 Hungry, broke, and desperate, the last thing he expected was a dashing thief to come along and save his life.